kadelito/carabao-rust/README.md

 # Carabao

 Carabao is a statically-typed scripting language I designed to make easy things easy.
+This readme is unfinished at this time.

 ## Installation